(keep reading to learn what happened)

 They don’t even have a diet soda option.

 The only reason I didn’t give one star is because it’s a cool concept, having a volleyball court and they did offer salsa lessons.

 1 star Yelp review from October 2019:

 This place used to be very fun but the new management has made this place full of pretentious workers and expensive games.

-As of 2022, the old The Sandbar Albuquerque, NM location seems to still be vacant.
+For a time, the old The Sandbar Albuquerque, NM location seemed to be vacant.

 In a February 2022 image from Google Maps Street View, you can still see the main The Sandbar sign.